-Combined with Usanga game reserve, Ruaha is now the largest national park in Africa.
+Ruaha National Park, Combined with Usanga game reserve, Ruaha is now the largest national park in Africa.
 It covers a total area of 15000 square kilometers and it’s known for its larger ecosystem that covers over 40000 square kilometers.
 Most visitors to the Park are delighted by the large herds of elephants that converge around the Ruaha River.

 Ruaha differs itself with an undulating plateau, occasional rocky outcrops and mountains that reach up to 1900 meters.

 Another highlight in the park is the sand rivers that dry up completely in the dry season.
-After drying up, they act as roads for the animals to move to different waterholes in need of water.
+After drying up, they act like roads for the animals to move to different waterholes in need of water.

-Eastern camps in the park are usually crowded during the peak season, but due to its vastness, there is still a place for some one.
+Eastern camps in the park are usually crowded during the peak season, but due to its vastness, there is still a place for someone.
 Most of the park’s sections are unexplored that’s why it still maintains its beauty.

 To have more of what Ruaha offers, we recommend that you stay there for not less than three days.
 It is good for scenic views of buffaloes, elephants, lions and other rare animals like the African wild dog.
-Gazelles, ostrich and cheetah are common on the plains, then crocodiles and hippos appear at the river banks.
+Gazelles, ostrich, and cheetah are common on the plains, then crocodiles and hippos appear at the river banks.

 For lovers of birds, the park has over 465 species for you.
 The rainy season particularly from January to June is spectacular with abundant life including the migrant species.